pongasoft/emscripten-glfw/docs/Usage.md

 This port, as well as other library ports (like [SDL](https://github.com/libsdl-org/SDL/blob/main/docs/README-emscripten.md)), associates the concept of a "window" (in this instance a `GLFWwindow`) to an html "canvas".
 The framebuffer size of the window is the size of the canvas (`canvas.width` x `canvas.height`) and this is what you use for your viewport.
-The size of the window is the css style size of the canvas (which in the case of Hi DPI is different).
-The opacity is the css style `opacity`, etc...
+The size of the window is the CSS style size of the canvas (which in the case of Hi DPI is different).
+The opacity is the CSS style `opacity`, etc...

 > [!IMPORTANT]
-> Once the canvas is associated to the window, the library takes control over it and sets various listeners and
+> Once the canvas is associated with the window, the library takes control over it and sets various listeners and
-> css styles on the canvas.
-In particular, the width and height is controlled by the library and as a result this
+> CSS styles on the canvas.
+> In particular, the width and height are controlled by the library and as a result this implementation offers another
-> implementation offers another mechanism for the user to be able to resize the canvas.
+> mechanism for the user to be able to resize the canvas.

-### How to associate the window to the canvas?
+### How to associate the window with the canvas?

 Natively, GLFW doesn't know anything about the concept of a canvas.
 So there needs to be a way to make this association.
 This library offers 2 ways depending on your needs: